Wondering when the best time to buy a new computer monitor is?

 You may want to hold off buying a new monitor until the Christmas holidays if you wish to get a better deal.

 In general, January and February are favorable months for picking a new monitor as most manufacturers are restocking their supplies at that time and will likely lower the prices to get rid of the old inventory.

-Lastly, you may be able to find some good deals during the ‘back to school’ period which takes place from mid-July to mid-September thus including Labor Day as well.
+Lastly, you might be able to find some good deals during the ‘back to school’ period, which takes place from mid-July to mid-September, thus including Labor Day as well.

 Moving on, you may want to consider getting an older version of the monitor or a refurbished product if these options are available.

-Most of the time, the upgraded models just have a fancier design yet they can cost considerably more.
-Compare the differences yourself and decide whether the additions of the new model are worth it to you.
+Most of the time, the upgraded models just have a fancier design, yet they can cost considerably more.
+Compare the differences yourself and decide whether the additions to the new model are worth it.